Predicting drug-gene relations via analogy tasks with word embeddings: Methods

-Given the above, similar to setting G, we perform the analogy tasks in the following two settings.

-\paragraph{Setting Y1.} For the target genes that have drug-gene relations with a drug $d$, only genes whose relations appeared after year $y$ are considered correct.
+\paragraph{Setting Y2.} Using embeddings trained on PubMed abstracts up to year $y$, we consider analogy tasks with a reduced answer set.
+For the target genes that have drug-gene relations with a drug $d$, only genes whose relations appeared after year $y$ are considered correct.
 In other words, only new discoveries are counted as correct.

-\paragraph{Setting Y2.} For the target genes that have drug-gene relations with a drug $d$, these genes are considered correct regardless of whether their relations appeared up to or after year $y$.
-In other words, rediscoveries of known relations are also counted as correct.

-See Supplementary Information~\ref{supp:year_exp} for more details on these settings.
+See Supplementary Information~\ref{supp:setting_Y2} for more details on the setting.
 Note that $y_d$, $y_g$, and $y_{(d,g)}$ are defined based on the year the drugs, genes, and drug-gene relations appeared in PubMed abstracts.
 Thus, they do not fully correspond to their actual years of discovery, and we only consider the analogy tasks in these hypothetical settings.